 In Ulu Grosbard’s Straight Time, Dustin Hoffman plays Max Dembo, a small-time ex-con whose efforts to redeem his life only leads to tragic consequences.
-[Hoffman was to direct the film, but opted out four days into the shoot].
-As Max, Hoffman (with a handle-bar mustache) turns in one of his most deeply felt and under-appreciated performances.
+Hoffman was to direct the film, but opted out four days into the shoot.
+As Max, Hoffman turns in one of his most deeply felt and under-appreciated performances.
 The authentic criminal underworld developed for the narrative makes Max’s descent more tragic.
 The narrative never explains why Max chose the life of crime or justifies his action.
 It states that’s the way he has always been.
-But Hoffman perfectly humanizes the otherwise unlikable character to induce our empathy.
+But Hoffman perfectly humanizes the otherwise unlikable character.

 8. All the President’s Men (1976)

 Nixon era’s Watergate scandal gained American’s full attention and stripped their trust in the government.
 Washington Post’s Bob Woodward and Carl Bernstein first uncovered this scandal, that eventually toppled the administrators.
 They became the poster boys for investigative journalism.
 Director Alan Pakula was roped in to make the subsequent bestselling book into a film.
 Dustin Hoffman played Carl Bernstein and Redford took up the role of Bob Woodward.
 To prepare for the role, Hoffman closely followed Bernstein for months and thoroughly studied the process of news-gathering.
 He brings enough wit and charm to what otherwise might have been a plain dogged character.